thaysom22/gitpod-full-template-dec2020/TESTING.md

 **Bugs fixed**

 * Size of font for current player name was too small on tablet and desktop devices.
 Fix: corrected css id seclector name in media queries.
+* Color contrast between ? and background poor when tested on Lenovo laptop screen.
+Fix: changed ? color to yellow.
 ### 3. Scoreboard component

 * When welcome modal is submitted (with valid player names and a difficulty level selected) and main page is first loaded, scoreboard displays with player 1 name and player 2 name above each sub board.
 Small cirle has content: 5 turns.
 Large circle has content: 0 score.